 EDLD 530.
 RESEARCH FOR EDUCATIONAL LEADERS.
 (Credit, 3 hours).
 This course is designed to develop skills necessary to solve educational problems through research activities.
+It will also provide educational problems through research activities.
 It will also provide experiences in data collection, statistical analysis and interpretation, and research design.